 (a) No less than one hundred clock hours of academic directed study in core of knowledge subjects in nursing home administration, as listed in rule 4751-1-06 of the Administrative Code; or accredited college courses covering the subject areas of the core of knowledge in nursing home administration as approved by the board; or

-(a) With a baccalaureate degree, the requirement is nine months (fifteen hundred hours) of full-time internship in an internship site;
+(a) With a baccalaureate degree, the requirement is nine months (fifteen hundred hours) of full-time internship in an approved internship site;

-(d) With a master's or higher degree, the requirement is six months (one thousand hours) full-time internship experience in an approved internship site;
+(c) With a master's or higher degree, the requirement is six months (one thousand hours) full-time internship experience in an approved internship site;

-(g) For qualifying administrative experience, the board may reduce the required hours of internship for both baccalaureate and master degrees.
+(e) For qualifying administrative experience, the board may reduce the required hours of internship for both baccalaureate and master degrees.

 (B) Applying for admission to examination: